+THE COUNTRY

-THE LANDSCAPE OF PRIVATE SECTOR IN SOMALIA AND ITS RELEVANCE FOR THE GROWTH OF THE COUNTRY stan (51 percent, 2014 and 47 percent, 2017) and Yemen (26 percent, 2014)18.
+Somalia has a labour force participation rate of 66 percent (2014)17, which is relatively high in comparison to similar countries that have experienced civil war, such as Afghanistan (51 percent, 2014 and 47 percent, 2017) and Yemen (26 percent, 2014)18.
 The female labour force participation is only half of the males, primarily due to society's patriarchal nature19.
 Somalia has one of the highest unemployment rates globally, with the youth unemployment in Somalia is at 68 percent (2017)20.
 Due to the country's high unemployment rates, remittances and humanitarian aid remain insufficient to develop sustainable livelihoods.
 In this context, private sector development is one of the priority areas for the Federal Government of Somalia and the international community.